 What Autonomics Means for Your IT Team

 With Amelia as the first line of defense for technology-related issues, your IT team will not need to spend time resolving the most basic service desk-related issues.
-For service desk employees, that means no more password resets, no more email recoveries, no more access requests— Amelia can handle these on her own.
+For IT support employees, that means no more password resets, no more email recoveries, no more access requests— Amelia can handle these on her own.

 Here’s where human labor becomes crucial: If an issue can’t be resolved by one of our pre-built automations, you’ll need a human engineer to fix the issue.
-These jobs are typically reserved for staffers who were busy handling routine things, such as password resets.
-Now, they’re able to work on more complex issues.
+These jobs are typically reserved for staffers who normally handle routine tasks, such as password resets.
+Now they’re able to work on more complex issues.
 While he or she is fixing the problem, Amelia and our virtual engineers are monitoring and recording the steps he or she takes.
 Amelia is recording this information to provide a report of it later on, while our virtual engineers are recording the information to be able to repeat the steps on their own at a later date.

 If a staffer resolves an issue that he or she believes can be automated, he or she will alert a manager.
-The manager will then review the process to ensure that the automation will work, and the manager can approve or reject the process.
-The managers were traditionally responsible for overseeing the processes of the junior employees, and stepping in to help resolve problems that junior employees couldn’t resolve on their own.
-Now, because the manager is creating custom automations that weren’t possible without autonomics, the manager is able to make decisions that have lasting business impact.
+The manager will then review the process to ensure that the automation will work, and either approve or reject the process.
+Now the manager is creating custom automations that have lasting business impact.

-What’s perhaps most important is that nothing sits in a queue.
-Your employees never feel as if their IT issues are being ignored.
-They can rest assured that if Amelia can’t resolve the issue herself, the problem is being analyzed, resolved, recorded, and potentially automated, so that it never becomes an issue for anyone else in your organization.
+In the end, what’s perhaps most important is that nothing sits in a queue, and your employees never feel as if their IT issues are being ignored.
+With 1Desk, problems are analyzed, resolved, recorded and potentially automated, so that they never affect anyone else within your organization.